Navigating your Career

 Once you’ve settled in:

-- Courses: The PFDC offer a whole host of courses for postdocs and fellows.
-Full details can be found in the PFDC Directory.
+- Courses: The PFDC offer a whole host of courses for postdocs, fellows and clinicians.
+Full details can be found in the PFDC Course Directory.
 Our courses go live in September each year and run until the following July.

 - Consider attending "Planning for Success Beyond Your Postdoc" a two-day course to help you prepare for your next career move, whether that’s within or outside academia.